4e0x/notify/README.md

 # Notify
-Nice little Notification alerts with a simple animation without writing any HTML code.
+Nice little Notification alerts with a simple animation without writing any HTML code, Dosen't even require Jquery!!.

 ## Getting Started
 Download the distribution and include the file in your pages!